Mentorship

 Ask employees what skills they could improve

-As a leader, you may sometimes have to discuss an employee's performance with them.
-When it's time to address an employee's growth and development, remember to keep it positive.
+Leaders may sometimes have to discuss an employee's performance with them.
+When it's time to address an employee's growth and development, it’s important to keep it positive.
+During these conversations the leader should explain missed expectations, set clear goals and matrices, and offer the employee their help and support.

 Follow up on development goals

 You can increase your employees' skills and advance their careers by following up on a well-designed employee development plan.
 As a result, they have more tools to help your business succeed.
-It's a win-win for both of you.
+It's a win-win for everyone.

 Focusing on your employees' development goals can not only improve the effectiveness and knowledge of your workforce but can also improve employee satisfaction.
 It is less likely that your employees will look for work elsewhere if they are happy at work.